rylativity/presto_hive-metastore_superset_minio/README.md

-# Hive Standalone Metastore with Postgres Backend, Presto Query Engine, Minio (S3 Compatible Object Storage), and Superset Frontende in Docker
+# Hive Standalone Metastore with Postgres Backend, Presto Query Engine, Minio (S3 Compatible Object Storage), and Superset Frontend in Docker

+This project is no longer supported.
+For an actively supported project with similar (and additional) functionality, see https://github.com/rylativity/container-analytics-platform

 ## Overview